Best local Festivals you shouldn’t miss

 The town of Lucignano bursts into bloom on the last two Sundays of May.
 The four quarters compete for the victory with their flower-adorned allegorical floats, and the most beautiful one takes the prize.
 The theme the quarters must interpret changes every year.

 The centre of the town comes alive with multi-coloured flowers, scents and folkloristic groups from all over Italy.
 On the first Sunday of the festival, the floats parade through the streets of the town, while the second Sunday sees the award ceremony for the victorious quarter and the Flower Battle during which the flowers are stripped off the floats and hurled at the representatives of the opposing quarters.

 FESTA MEDIEVALE BIANCO AZZURRA ★★★

-15 MINUTES AWAY
+DISTANCE: 15 MINUTES

 The blue-white Medieval Festival takes place in the beautiful setting of the Fortress “Il Cassero” of Castiglion Fiorentino where historical popular games, antique taverns, flea market and typical characters are shows.

 The hill of Castiglione Fiorentino host this happy event, that existing since the 1000 AD age, echoing the ancient medieval atmosphere a dip in the history between musicians and dancers, jugglers, swordsmen, knights, jesters and falconers that entertain an intense weekend rich of events and emotions.

 Last week of May and first week of June